 Jennifer Park, Assistant Professor of English, University of North Carolina at Greensboro

 Dr. Park’s project is entitled Cultures of Culinary Preservation: Domestic Arts, Foreign Foodways, and Race in Early Modern Britain.
 Dr. Park asks the question, “Was food preservation a domesticating act?”
-Through close reading of Folger rare books and manuscripts, including manuscript recipe books, domestic manuals, botanicals, and travel literature, Dr. Park will explore ways in which preservation and decay of foods reflected broader social concerns about the provenance and “otherness” of food-stuffs in a globalizing world.
+Through close reading of Folger rare books and manuscripts, including manuscript recipe books, domestic manuals, botanicals, and travel literature, Dr. Park explores ways in which preservation and decay of foods reflected broader social concerns about the provenance and “otherness” of food-stuffs in a globalizing world.

 Sasha Handley, Professor of Early Modern History, University of Manchester